likianta/lk-logger/README.md

 ## Advanced Usage

-Generally, the two lines of code above are enough to use.
+Usually, the above example is enough to use.

-The advanced feature is its "markup" shorthand.
+The advanced feature is **"markup"** shorthand.

 Use a markup as in the first or the last parameter, the markup is a string that starts with ':', consists of multiple marks.